Country Water Profile

 1.5B

-• Whether agricultural demand continues to intensify pressure on already stressed water systems.
+• Whether agricultural water demand continues to increase pressure on India’s already stressed freshwater resources.

-• How drought variability affects water supply reliability during dry periods.
+• How drought exposure and climate variability affect drinking-water reliability, irrigation supply, and regional water security during dry periods.

-• Whether groundwater dependence becomes a larger long-term constraint on water security.
+• Whether groundwater dependence becomes a larger long-term constraint for India’s farms, households, cities, and overall water security.

 The story behind the data